polhenarejos/pico-hsm/doc/public_key_authentication.md

 # Public Key Authentication

-Public Key Authentication (PKA) is a mechanism to authenticate a legit user without introducing any PIN.
+Public Key Authentication (PKA) is a mechanism to authenticate a legit user without introducing any PIN (see Notes below).
 The authentication is performed by signing a challenge and checking the signature result.

 1. A Pico HSM #A contains a private key, whose public key will be used for authentication.
 2. The public key of #A is registered into a second Pico HSM #B.